alys28/PPO_LLM/README.md

 ## Current Progress

-Currently writing the training loops for both PPO and SFT.
-Will soon be testing both models and releasing my results
+Currently writing the training loops for SFT.
+Will soon be testing both models and releasing my results.

 ## Next Steps